Do you know how to build a fanbase for your music career? Like seriously grow your music career?

 Give Them A Reason To Support You

 You’re going to have to show your potential audience that you’re putting in the work necessary to become successful.

-They’re investing their reputation, their time, and eventually their money.
-It’s your job to make them feel like you’re a good investment.
+They’re investing their reputation, time, and eventually their money – and It’s your job to make them feel like you’re a good investment.

 For example, Machine Gun Kelly has a private Facebook group that only his fans can get into.

 1. His fans get to connect with each other.
 This strengthens their fan loyalty to him because this allows them to build relationships with one mutual interest: him.

 2. He occasionally posts in the facebook group from his personal Facebook account and gives an update on what’s going on with his career, his feelings, and whatever else.
 This further increases his fan loyalty because now, they’re not only getting a personal update from the man himself but sometimes they’re also getting exclusive information before it’s released to the public (if ever).

 You don’t have to do the exact same thing, but you still need to build a community.